CodeQuestic/OpenPrep/.github/CONTRIBUTING.md

    - Go to the `src/content/docs/` directory in your project.
 This is where all the pages for your Astro Starlight site are located.

 2. **Create a New Markdown File**
-   - Create a new file with the `.md` extension.
-For example, `new-page.md`.
+   - Create a new file with the `.mdx` extension.
+For example, `new-page.mdx` (both .md & .mdx are accepted)

 3. **Add Frontmatter to the New Page**
    - At the top of your new Markdown file, add frontmatter in YAML format.
 This includes metadata for your page.
 Here's an example: